ah2/cat-or-dog/README.md

 add the dog api key and the cat key values in the `apikey.properties`

 #running the web app
-The project is a standard Maven project.
+The project is a standard Maven project. you can open `mvnm.cmd` and it will build and launch directly

 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.